 Customers regularly report much higher satisfaction with credit unions than banks.
 This lead has grown by leaps and bounds in recent years and it’s easy to understand why.
-Credit unions and banks are different on some very fundamental levels.
+The difference between a credit union and bank varies on some very fundamental levels.

 Banks are owned by shareholders and provide their services to customers so that shareholders earn profit.
 By comparison, you join a credit union to become a member-owner.
 Since credit unions are not for profit, any earnings translate into better rates for members.
 This basic difference informs every aspect of a credit union like PenFed.

 You become a member of a credit union to access its financial benefits and become an owner.
-This isn’t just a euphemism.
+This isn’t just an expression.
 At a credit union like PenFed, you open a Share Account when you join.
-A 5 dollar deposit into that PenFed Share Account represents your financial share of the institution; every other member possesses the same share.
+A $5 deposit into that PenFed Share Account represents your financial share of the institution; every other member possesses the same share.

+Because credit unions are not indebted to stockholders, they’re free to set the bar higher with standards and benefits their members can stand behind — the same members who also happen to be their customers.
 Your membership delivers a huge variety of benefits.
-Incredible rates, outstanding financial products, and even discounts from companies that offer special pricing to members.But these benefits belong to you expressly because you’re a member.
+Incredible rates, outstanding financial products, and even discounts from companies that offer special pricing to members belong to you expressly because you’re a member.

 You Get a Vote